Crane Mountain Rock Climbing

 The new Adirondack guidebook "Adirondack Rock" by Jim Lawyer and Jeremy Haas is extremely helpful, a "must-have" for this and many of the lesser-known Adirondack climbing areas.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Crane Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Crane Mountain:

 Featured Route For Crane Mountain